zominy/bash-cybersecurity-course/Module 6: Bash and Networking/README.md

 The documents in this folder are here to accompany the Module 6 content.

 This module introduces the use of Bash as a tool for basic network testing, service discovery, and scanning.
-You’ll learn how to use built-in and lightweight tools like ping, curl, and netcat to check connectivity, identify open ports, and interact with remote services.
+You’ll learn how to use built-in and lightweight tools like `ping`, `curl`, and `netcat` to check connectivity, identify open ports, and interact with remote services.
 We will also be building a new script that scans certain IP addresses and specified ports.

 🎥 Watch Module 6 Here: COMING